BBML/Legacy/README.md

 # Legacy
 Old code that is no longer used but is being kept for reference.
-(All code in this folder works, but its functionality has either been improved or is no longer needed.)
+(All code in this repo works, but its functionality has either been improved or is no longer needed.)